-For decades, Plan F has made financial planning easier for seniors across the United States.
+For decades, Plan F has made financial planning easier for beneficiaries across the United States.
 This top-selling plan covers the gaps in Medicare and leaves beneficiaries with $0 out of pocket expenses.

 Plan F is the most comprehensive plan available to Medicare beneficiaries.
 The premium reflects the coverage and some agents may recommend another plan depending on the needs of the beneficiary.

 The good news for Medicare recipients is that the Part B deductible is not one of the biggest health care costs under Medicare.

 These plans are only being discontinued to those who are NEWLY eligible for Medicare AFTER 2020.